Technology

 Active smart glass technologies are those that respond to an electrical stimulus, which gives control to the user, by providing on-demand results.

-• Electrochromic (EC) glass is a type of active smart glass whose color change by applying external DC voltage or current, turning the glass from clear to dark.
+- Electrochromic (EC) glass is a type of active smart glass whose color change by applying external DC voltage or current, turning the glass from clear to dark.
 Typical use includes solar control for exterior glass.
 Electrochromic glasses are not suitable to bring privacy as in their darkest state, the visible light transmission can be less than three percent, as it can still be seen through.

-• Suspended particle devices (SPD) are small light-absorbing microscopic particles, that respond to an external AC power source in a matter of seconds transitioning from clear to dark.
+- Suspended particle devices (SPD) are small light-absorbing microscopic particles, that respond to an external AC power source in a matter of seconds transitioning from clear to dark.
 When voltage is applied, the suspended particles align, which allows light to pass.
 This technology is generally used for light-control applications – most commonly auto glass, skylights, sunroofs, portholes, aircraft windows, and marine windows.
 It provides weak to moderate privacy.

-• Polymer-dispersed liquid crystal (PDLC) is an innovative technology that switches from opaque to clear in milliseconds using AC current, regardless of the size of the glass.
+- Polymer-dispersed liquid crystal (PDLC) is an innovative technology that switches from opaque to clear in milliseconds using AC current, regardless of the size of the glass.
 It has light-scattering power when an electric field is applied and can be used for a range of exterior and interior applications.
 Products using this technology are available in a self-adhesive switchable film that can retrofit to existing surfaces as well as a laminated switchable glass.
-In its opaque state, it gives the user complete privacy, since you can’t see thru it.
+In its opaque state, it gives the user complete privacy, since you can’t see through it.